TomaszWoloszyn983/mood-design-gift-shop/README.md

     added_on = models.DateTimeField(auto_now_add=True)
 ```

-### Post
+### **Post**
-Defines the features of Post that admin users can publish on the Home Page and send them as a Newsletter to Newsletter Users.
+Posts can be published on the Home Page by the admin to inform guests users about the news about the Shop.
+Posts can be also automatically sent to Newsletter users to chosen by the admin.
-It contains fields such as posts title, publishing date, author/designer, image and content and also a list of email addresses of newsletter users.
+The class contains fields such as posts title, publishing date, author/designer, image and content and also a list of email addresses of newsletter users.

 ```python
 class Post(models.Model):